aileeniesta/HUXt_REU_project/README.md

 In this REU project, we will try to predict conditions near the Earth using HUXt.
 We will use Parker Solar probe measurements as inner boundary conditions to initialize a solar wind model in HUXt.
 This github repo contains tutorial notebooks to download data, generate orbits, and run HUXt.

+### Running HUXt
+HUXt has dependencies which are specified in `requirements.txt` and `environment.yml`.
+Therefore, we use **conda** to create a virtual environment following the recommendations in the HUXt repo.
+From the root directory of 'HUXt_REU_project', run the following command:
+>>conda env create -f environment.yml
+>>conda activate huxt